zhuowei/blueshrimp/README.md

-Proof-of-concept for [CVE-2025-48593](https://source.android.com/docs/security/bulletin/2025-11-01) based on examining the [patch](https://android.googlesource.com/platform/packages/modules/Bluetooth/+/b8153e05d0b9224feb0ace8c24eeeadc80e4dffc).
+Maybe a Proof-of-concept for [CVE-2025-48593](https://source.android.com/docs/security/bulletin/2025-11-01) based on examining the [patch](https://android.googlesource.com/platform/packages/modules/Bluetooth/+/b8153e05d0b9224feb0ace8c24eeeadc80e4dffc)?

 You shouldn't worry about this: as far as I can tell, phones are **NOT** vulnerable to CVE-2025-48593.
 This only affects devices that support acting as Bluetooth headphones / speakers, such as smartwatches, smart glasses, or cars.
 In addition, an attacker has to get a victim to pair to the attacker before they can access the headset service.
 As long as you don't accept the pairing request on your smartwatch/glasses/car, you should be fine.

+I'm not sure if this proof-of-concept actually hits the exploitable code path, since I only get a null deference or an attempted write into the library's read-only data section.

 After forcing the emulator to act as a Bluetooth speaker, running this code gives a null deference: